chloehellberg/pizza-parlor/README.md

 ## Description/Spec Details

 * Spec 1: Create a pizza object constructor with properties for toppings and size.
-  * Input:
-  * Output:

 * Spec 2: Create a prototype method for the cost of the pizza based on selections.
 Use your own formula for this.
-  * Input:
-  * Output:

 * Spec 3: Put in user inputs to pull in data.
 (Allow the user to choose toppings and size for the pizza they'd like to order.)
-  * Input:
-  * Output:

 * Spec 4: Create outputs for display on website.
 Tie UI and Business Logic together
-  * Input:
-  * Output:

 ## Setup/Installation Requirements